marinchenko-a/Python-Online-Final-Project/README.txt

-this is my Final project for EPAM python course Spring 2022
+this is my Final project for EPAM Python course Spring 2022